How to use the command 'phpdismod' (with examples)

 Explanation:

-• json: The argument json specifies the name of the PHP extension that you want to disable.
+• json: The name of the extension being disabled.

 Conclusion: